zFa3/BlotJS/README.md

 # BlotJS

-This project was made by me (zFa3) using ht eonline editor blot and Javascript and Python
+This project was made by me (zFa3) using the online editor blot and Javascript and Python

 ![Snapshot4](https://github.com/zFa3/BlotJS/assets/153332084/348ac364-a206-44ac-8725-d78be8442302)